Kshatriya: Later Vedic period

-Jaiswal points out the term Brahman rarely occurs in the Rig-veda with the exception of the Purusha Sukta and may not have been used for the priestly class.
+Jaiswal points out the term Brahman rarely occurs in the Rigveda with the exception of the Purusha Sukta and may not have been used for the priestly class.
 Based on the authority of Pāṇini, Patanjali, Kātyāyana and the Mahabharata, Jayaswal believes that Rajanya was the name of political people and that the Rajanyas were, therefore, a democracy (with an elected ruler).
 Some examples were the Andhaka and Vrsni Rajanyas who followed the system of elected rulers.
 Ram Sharan Sharma details how the central chief was elected by various clan chiefs or lineage chiefs with increasing polarisation between the rajanya (aristocracy helping the ruler) and the vis (peasants) leading to a distinction between the chiefs as a separate class (raja, rajanya, kshatra, kshatriya) on one hand and vis (clan peasantry) on the other hand.

 The term kshatriya comes from kshatra and implies temporal authority and power which was based less on being a successful leader in battle and more on the tangible power of laying claim to sovereignty over a territory, and symbolising ownership over clan lands.
 This later gave rise to the idea of kingship.

 In the period of the Brahmanas (800 BCE to 700 BCE) there was ambiguity in the position of the varna.
 In the Panchavimsha Brahmana (13,4,7), the Rajanya are placed first, followed by Brahmana then Vaishya.
 In Shatapatha Brahmana 13.8.3.11, the Rajanya are placed second.
 In Shatapatha Brahmana 1.1.4.12 the order is—Brahmana, Vaishya, Rajanya, Shudra.
-The order of the brahmanical tradition—Brahmana, Kshatriya, Vaishya, Shudra—became fixed from the time of dharmasutras (450 BCE to 100 BCE).
+The order of the Brahmanical tradition—Brahmana, Kshatriya, Vaishya, Shudra—became fixed from the time of dharmasutras (450 BCE to 100 BCE).
 The kshatriya were often considered pre-eminent in Buddhist circles.
 Even among Hindu societies they were sometimes at rivalry with the Brahmins, but they generally acknowledged the superiority of the priestly class.
 The Kshatriyas also began to question the yajnas of the historical Vedic religion, which led to religious ideas developed in the Upanishads.

+Hindu ritual duties

+The Kshatriyas studied Vedas, gave gifts and performed fire sacrifice.

 Mahajanapadas

-The gaṇa sangha form of government was a oligarchic republic during the period of the Mahajanapadas (c.
+The gaṇa sangha form of government was an oligarchic republic during the period of the Mahajanapadas (c.
 600–300 BCE), that was ruled by Kshatriya clans.
 However, these kshatriyas did not follow the Vedic religion, and were sometimes called degenerate Kshatriyas or Shudras by Brahmanical sources.
 The kshatriyas served as representatives in the assembly at the capital, debated various issues put before the assembly.
 Due to the lack of patronage of Vedic Brahmanism, the kshatriyas of the gana sanghas were often patrons of Buddhism and Jainism.
+In the Pali canon, Kshatriya is referred as khattiya.

 In the kingdoms of the Mahajanapadas, the king claimed kshatriya status through the Vedic religion.
 While kings claimed to be kshatriya, some kings came from non-kshatriya origins.

 After the Mahajanapada period, most of the prominent royal dynasties in northern India were not kshatriyas.
 The Nanda Empire, whose rulers were stated to be shudras, destroyed many kshatriya lineages.